kuriharaan/InputSystemWiki/Architecture.md

 >can only know that a piece of state has changed that *contains* the value the action is interested in.
 To
 >find out whether the actual value inside the state has changed, an action still has to do work.
 >
->Actions employ state change notifications to not have to poll every single state they are interested in
+>Actions employ state change monitors to not have to poll every single state they are interested in
 >for every single frame.
 See "State Change Monitors" above.

 ### Sources